-- 3.1 Employees are encouraged to set out in writing the background and history of the concern, giving names, dates and places where possible and the reason why they are particularly concerned about the situation.
-If employees do not feel able to put their concern in writing, the matter can be raised by telephone or by way of a meeting with the appropriate person.
+3.1 Employees are encouraged to set out in writing the background and history of the concern, giving names, dates and places where possible and the reason why they are particularly concerned about the situation.
+If employees do not feel able to put their concerns in writing, the matter can be raised by telephone or by way of a meeting with the appropriate person.
 In any event, employees should try to make an immediate note of relevant details, e.g. what was said in a telephone or other conversation.
 Employees are encouraged to express their concerns at the earliest opportunity.
 The earlier a concern is raised, the easier it is normally to take action.
 When raising concerns employees must declare any personal interest they have in the matter.
 Although employees are not expected to prove the truth of an allegation, they will need to demonstrate to the person contacted that there are sufficient grounds for a concern.
 However, they should not attempt to investigate a concern or accuse individuals directly.
-Employees may invite their trade union or professional association to raise the matter on their behalf. - 3.2 Members of staff may also contact directly the local children's services (or, in the case of a possible criminal offence, the police) regarding individual or general safeguarding matters if they so wish:
+Employees may invite their trade union or professional association to raise the matter on their behalf.

+- 3.2 A concern can be raised in writing, verbally or through the Safeguarding Hub. - 3.3 Members of staff may also contact directly the local children's services (or, in the case of a possible criminal offence, the police) regarding individual or general safeguarding matters if they so wish: